 People in this video

-U.S. Supreme Court Justice Antonin Scalia discusses language of the law and judicial interpretation.
+U.S. Supreme Court Associate Justice Antonin Scalia spoke before the American Bar Association.

 Mr. Savage was interviewed about the U.S. Supreme Court appointment of Associate Justice Antonin Scalia.
 He discussed the…